 Make sure you are up-to-date with the latest information on ACA eligibility.

 Losing employment-based health coverage allows an employee and their spouse and dependents to enroll in individual health insurance coverage, including through their state’s health insurance exchange marketplace.
 This special enrollment period (“SEP”) lasts for 60 days.
 People who opt for exchange marketplace coverage may qualify for cost-sharing reductions and a tax credit that lowers monthly premiums.
 The marketplace enrollment process also will determine if the employee and any dependents qualify for free or low-cost coverage through Medicaid or the Children’s Health Insurance Plan.

 Being offered COBRA continuation coverage does not limit eligibility for coverage or a premium tax credit through an exchange marketplace so long as the employee or dependent selects exchange coverage within 60 days before or after the loss of other coverage.
 Typically, if they fail to enroll within the 60-day window, they will have to wait until the next open enrollment period.
 This year, however, the reopening and extended enrollment period for the marketplace exchanges provides an additional opportunity for these employees to enroll, thereby increasing potential B penalty risks for employers that have not continued to extend offers of affordable minimum essential coverage through stability periods for employees who are otherwise deemed ACA eligible.

-If you’re an employer and you have employees who need to find health coverage outside of your company plan, here’s the top five things you can share about the individual marketplace.
-Studies show that employees that feel their employer cares about their well-being have a higher retention rate.
+If you’re an employer and have employees who need to find health coverage outside of your company plan, here are the top four things you can share about the individual marketplace.